Published on January 7th, 2018 | by Evan Ginzburg0

 Tiger.
 Marlon.
 Dead.

 Suddenly hearing my voice start to break, I tried not to cry.
 I’m sure the pure shock of it was the only thing that helped me keep my composure.

 A neighbor had found the body.
 He had gone to sleep and like so many other wrestlers before him, simply didn’t wake up.
 “It was probably a heart attack.”

 He was thirty-three years old.

 My blood pressure must have spiked because I suddenly felt light-headed.
 Hell, I knew Marlon partied.
 Hard at times.
-I once travelled hours with him to a show he wrestled on.
+I once traveled hours with him to a show he wrestled on.
 Driving me all the way back to New York, he informed me that he was leaving right then to Atlanta for a party.
 Pointing to some pills that would keep him awake, he assured me he’d be fine.

 But the last time I saw him some two months earlier in Manhattan, he wasn’t fine.
 Looking fat and bloated, I felt alarmed as that just wasn’t him.
 I asked Jeff to stay on top of him.
 But he had sounded happy recently when we had spoken.
 “I’m ripped, Evan.
 Back in shape.
-I feel good…” he exclaimed in that rapid fire, life-affirming tone of his.
+I feel good…” he exclaimed in that rapid-fire, life-affirming tone of his.